makrai/notes/liu1908-summarization.md

   * writing conventions (e.g., important information is concentrated at the beginning of the document or distributed more evenly throughout) and
   * summary styles
     (e.g., verbose vs. more telegraphic; extractive vs. abstractive)
   * SOTA Across datasets, under both extractive and abstractive settings
-* document encoding for the summarization task; a variety of recently
+* document encoding for the summarization task
   * copying mechanisms (Gu+ 2016; See+ 2017; Nallapati+ 2017),
   * reinforcement learning (Narayan+ 2018b; Paulus+ 2018; Dong+ 2018), and
   * multiple communicating encoders (Celikyilmaz+ 2018)